 A prodrome of tingling of the forehead may occur.
 During acute disease, in addition to the painful forehead rash, symptoms and signs may include severe ocular pain; marked eyelid edema; conjunctival, episcleral, and circumcorneal conjunctival hyperemia; corneal edema; and photophobia.

-Keratitis and/or uveitis may be severe and followed by scarring.
+Keratitis and/or uveitis (see Overview of Uveitis) may be severe and followed by scarring.
 Late sequelae—glaucoma, cataract, chronic or recurrent uveitis, corneal scarring, corneal neovascularization, and hypesthesia—are common and may threaten vision.
 Postherpetic neuralgia may develop late.
-Patients may develop episcleritis and/or retinitis.
+Patients may develop episcleritis (see Episcleritis) and/or retinitis.

 Diagnosis is based on a typical acute herpes zoster rash on the forehead, eyelid, or both or on a characteristic history plus signs of previous zoster rash (eg, atrophic hypopigmented scars).
 Vesicular or bullous lesions in this distribution that do not yet involve the eye suggest significant risk and should prompt an ophthalmologic consultation to determine whether the eye is involved.
 Culture and immunologic or PCR studies of skin at initial evaluation or serial serologic tests are done only when lesions are atypical and the diagnosis uncertain.